joemo58/Netflix-Clone/k8s/README.md

+# Netflix Clone Local Deployment

+This guide helps you set up and deploy the Netflix Clone microservices locally using Kind (Kubernetes in Docker) and NGINX Ingress.

+## Prerequisites

+- Install Docker on your system.
+- Install [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) for creating Kubernetes clusters.

 ## Setup

-Install Kind (Kubernetes in Docker) as per the [website](https://kind.sigs.k8s.io/docs/user/quick-start/) (I prefer to use the Brew install on Mac):
+### Install Kind

+Install Kind on Mac using Brew:

 ```bash
 brew install kind
 ```

-Create the cluster
+### Create the Kind Cluster
+You only need to do this once per session (once the cluster is up and running, you can redeploy using the shell script deploy-local.sh.
+See section [Deploying the backend to the cluster](#Deploying-the-backend-to-the-cluster)).

+cd into the K8s/ directory

 ```bash
 kind create cluster --config kind-cluster-config.yaml
 ```

+### Install NGINX Ingress Controller (enables the cluster to accept incoming traffic)
-Install NGINX ingress controller
+Install the NGINX ingress controller:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml
 ```

-Wait until the nginx controller is up and running (this may take a little while)
+Wait until the NGINX controller is up and running:

 ```bash
 kubectl wait --namespace ingress-nginx \